BiglySoftware/BiglyBT-Android/README.md

 4. (Optional) Choose the correct build variant to compile with using `Build`->`Select Build Variant`.
 The most tested variant is `coreFlavorGoogleFlavorDebug`.

+5. `File`->`Sync Project with Gradle Files`.
+This resolves the **Error: Please select Android SDK** error, as well as ensuring all jars in the libs/ folder are processed.

+### Updating Source

+No special steps are needed to update the android source.
+A simple `VCS`->`Update Project...` will suffice.

+You can occasionaly check for submodule updates with the `git submodule update` in the Terminal window

+To get fresh plugin jars, you can run `./updatePlugins.sh <version>` with the latest beta version number of BiglyBT which is listed at the top of https://github.com/BiglySoftware/BiglyBT/blob/master/ChangeLog.txt

 ## Code Style